 Beyond traditional structures, alternative recipe formats enhance clarity and engagement through visual elements and interactive design.
 These formats cater to different learning styles and can simplify complex recipes.

-• Modular Layouts.
-Some food blogs and WordPress plugins for food blogs offer customizable recipe blocks, combining text, images, and interactive features.
+- Modular Layouts.
+Some food blogs opt for a modular layout.
+WordPress plugins for food blogs offer customizable recipe blocks, combining text, images, and interactive features.
 It allows users to toggle between formats based on preference, making the recipe experience more dynamic.

 Alternative formats make recipes more accessible and engaging, especially for digital-first audiences.

-• Group ingredients by category (e.g., “for the sauce” vs. “for the topping”) for better organization.
+- Group ingredients by category (e.g. “For the sauce” and “For the topping”) for better organization.

-• Optimize images with descriptive file names and alt text (e.g., “chocolate-chip-muffins.jpg”).
+- Optimize images with descriptive alt text and file names (e.g. “chocolate-chip-muffins.jpg”).

 Enhance the user experience by integrating:

-• Shoppable ingredients linked to online grocery stores.
+- Shoppable ingredients linked to popular online grocery stores.

 By following these best practices, you can create recipes that are easy to follow, visually appealing, and optimized for search engines.